nishant-nayak/nba-prediction/README.md

 # nba-predictions

 A project to predict the outcome of NBA matches using Machine Learning.
+Read full report [here](/report/report.md)

 ## Data Description